All insights

 }

-Design relational integrity clearly from the outset and embed constraints in the schema.
-Use field-level encryption where required, and ensure that audit fields (created, updated, deleted) are standardised across tables.
+Design relational integrity up front.
+Embed constraints in the schema.
+Use field-level encryption where required.
+Standardise audit fields (created, updated, deleted) across tables.
+Cache frequently-read objects (sessions, permissions, project metadata) in Redis with clear expiry and a graceful fallback to the database.

-• Enforce least privilege through roles + scopes
+• Enforce least privilege through roles and scopes

 • Separate internal service mesh from public APIs